Top Gun: Development

 Val Kilmer was reluctant to play Kazansky as he found the script "silly" and disliked warmongering in films, but took the role as he was under contractual obligations with the studio and Scott's enthusiasm on the project.
-Kilmer's role however, turned out to be one of his best performances upon release.
+Kilmer's performance in the role, however, turned out upon release to be one of his best, and he reprised the role 34 years later, portraying a dying Kazansky as he himself was declining from terminal cancer.

 The producers wanted the assistance of the U.S. Navy in the production of the film.
 The Navy was influential in relation to script approval, which resulted in changes being made.
 The opening dogfight was moved to international waters as opposed to Cuba, the language was toned down, and a scene that involved a crash on the deck of an aircraft carrier was also scrapped.
 Maverick's love interest was also changed from a female enlisted member of the Navy to a civilian contractor with the Navy, due to the U.S. military's prohibition of fraternization between officers and enlisted personnel.
 The "Charlie" character also replaced an aerobics instructor from an early draft as a love interest for Maverick after producers were introduced to Christine "Legs" Fox, a civilian mathematician employed by the Center for Naval Analyses as a specialist in Maritime Air Superiority (MAS), developing tactics for aircraft carrier defense.